ruth206/splunk/README.md

 **Finding the IAM (Identity & Access Management) users that accessed an AWS service in Frothly's AWS environment.**

-I started by running the splunk search:
+To find the IAM users who accessed AWS services in frothlys AWS enviorement I started by running the splunk search:

 index=botsv3 sourcetype=aws:cloudtrail | fields user*